Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phytonutrients from ginger

-Ginger contains bioactive compounds - plant nutrients found in certain foods that have beneficial effects on health.
+Ginger contains bioactive compounds – plant nutrients found in some foods that have health benefits.
 The most notable bioactive compounds in ginger are gingerols and shogaols.

 Studies show that these compounds have anti-inflammatory properties that may help control or reduce the risk of many conditions, including sore throats.
 However, more controlled scientific studies are needed to fully understand the role of ginger in treating and soothing sore throats.